Let’s stop mom guilt before it starts.

 As a work from home entrepreneur, there are times when mama’s just gotta work.
 I can’t settle every little argument or drop everything to play race cars.
 And that’s ok.
 I make time for these things.
 I’m more intentional with the time I spend with them because I focus on being present during “family time”.
 Teaching them to wait or hold on has had great benefits.
 They can entertain themselves like no other 6 and 8-year old I know.
 They know if I say “when the big hand gets to the top, we’ll go to the park” that I am true to my word.
 Trust me, there is no accountability like a 6-year-old who knows there’s a park visit in his future.
 They learn to give me space, respect my work hours, and we enjoy our time together when mommy’s work is done.

 Do you struggle with mom guilt?
-Do you have a strategy for keeping it at bay?
+Do you have a strategy for stop mom guilt before it starts?
 I’d love to hear more about how you balance working mom life with family mom life in the comments below.